bioFAM/MOFA/README.md

 Once the heterogeneity of the data set is reduced into a set of factors, you need to understand what are they, and whether they capture technical or biological sources of variability.

 We have built a semi-automated pipeline based on our experience annotating factors:
 (1) **Visualisation of the samples in the factor space**: similarly to what is done in Principal Component Analysis, it is useful to plot the factors against each other and color the samples using known covariates such as batch, sex, clinical information, etc.
 (2) **Inspection of top weighted features**: for example, if a factor is associated to the sex of the individual, the mRNA data will have very high loadings for genes located in the X and Y chromosomes.
 (3) **Feature set enrichment analysis**: particularly when having large amounts of features, the inspection of loadings is challenging, and doing gene ontology enrichment analysis can be useful.

 ### Step 4: Using the factors to get biological insights in downstream analysis
 The latent factors can be used for several purposes, such as:
 (1) **Dimensionality reduction**: similar to PCA, dimensionality reduction plots can be obtained by plotting the Factors against each other.
 (2) **Imputation**: Factors can be used to predict missing values, including entire missing assays.
-(3) **Predicting clinical response**: if the factors capture phenotypical information, they can capture clinical covariates of interst
+(3) **Predicting clinical response**: if the factors capture phenotypical information, they can capture clinical covariates of interest.
 (4) **Regressing out technical effects**: if a factor is capturing an undesired technical effect, its effect can be regressed out from your original data matrix.

 Please refer to the paper for details on the different analysis.